erzawansyah/fhedback/contracts/README.md

 ### Core Contracts

 #### 🏭 **ConfidentialSurvey_Factory**
-The main factory contract that creates and manages individual survey instances.
+The main factory contract that creates and manages individual survey instances using direct deployment pattern.

 **Key Functions:**
-- `createSurvey()` - Deploy new confidential survey contracts
+- `createSurvey()` - Deploy new confidential survey contracts directly
 - `getSurveysByOwner()` - Retrieve all surveys created by a specific owner
 - `totalSurveys()` - Get the total number of surveys created
-- `surveys()` - Access survey by index
+- `surveys()` - Access survey by ID

 #### 📊 **ConfidentialSurvey**
 Individual survey contract instance with full FHE capabilities.